Skip to main content

 Deductibles

-• Part C: Deductibles vary; depends on carrier and plan selected
+• Part C: Varies; depends on carrier, plan selected and service area.

-• Part D: The most you’d pay is $480; some drug plans have a $0 deductible
+• Part D: The most you’d pay is $545.
+Some Medicare Advantage plans that include prescription drug coverage do not have a deductible.

 Coinsurance